Updated: 11 February 2021

 Local Covid 19 restrictions

 All swimmers are encouraged to download the COVIDSafe app on their iphone or android phone and keep it active when away from home.
+Everyone with a smartphone will also need to have the Service NSW app downloaded on their phone for check-in at the pool upon arrival (and check-out when leaving).

 Always follow the on-site policies and procedures of the pool.